opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/bluesnap/PAYMENT_PAGE/README.md

 **4. authentication_outbound_basic_auth_username_export_214**

-The value of this Variable is the JSON API Username, this usually starts with ``API_`` in BlueSnap.
+The value of this variable is the JSON API Username, this usually starts with ``API_`` in BlueSnap.

 **5. authentication_outbound_basic_auth_password_export_214**

-This is the password you set for the corresponding JSon API User.
+This is the password you set for the corresponding JSON API User.

 **6. payApiEnv**

-Add the BlueSnap Javascript to your site.
-BlueSnap provides a Javascript file for both the sandbox and production environments.
-Below are the script elements for each environment:
+This element aims to point to the location of Javascript file for both the sandbox and production environments.
+Below are the possible values of this element:

 ``pay.bluesnap.com`` for production script element

-``sandpay.bluesnap.com`` for test script element
+``sandpay.bluesnap.com`` for sandbox script element

 ### Allowlist